 - Delivering the project outcomes to internal or external customers or other operational teams.

-The BVOP suggest attention and focus from the project management office representatives to activities that provide more business value to the involved in the project parties.
+BVOP suggests additional activities that provide more business value for all project participants.
 Such activities may include:

 - Sharing and discussing lessons learned

 - Actual improvement